w3c/wai-curricula/content/designer/information-design.md

   * sidebars and other page regions
   * pages
   * chapter markers (in digital publications)
-* design user interfaces with visual representation that accompanies the text, to make the information easier to understand; for example a diagram representation of the process described in the text”
+* create visual representations that accompany the text, to make the information easier to understand; for example a diagram representation of the process described in the text”
-* reduce the use of professional terms, idioms, and jargon where possible, and provide definitions for such phrases and words where appropriate
+* assess the use of professional terms, idioms, and jargon, and provide definitions for such phrases and words where appropriate
-* supplement acronyms and abbreviations by providing their expanded form or meaning
+* assess the use of acronyms and abbreviations and provide their expanded form or meaning
 * identify related requirements for developers to make language programmatically determined
 * identify related requirements for content authors to provide clear language and easy-to-read texts whenever possible